Rikonardo/PaperMake/README.md

 | `/pmake plugin reload <plugin name>`   | Reload plugin without unloading, just disable and enable. |

 ## Additional server configuration
-You can go into `build/papermake/run` directory and edit server configuration files.
+You can go into server directory (`build/papermake/run` by default) and edit server configuration files.

 ## Installing other Minecraft plugins
-Additional Minecraft plugins can be placed into `build/papermake/run/plugins` directory.
+Additional Minecraft plugins can be placed into `plugins` folder inside of server directory (`build/papermake/run` by default).
 You can use `/pmake plugin load` in-game command to load them without restarting development server.
 They will load as usual and PaperMake will not reload them when reloading your plugin.